Porter-smith/Undecidable/README.md

 <h1 align="center">Startup In 30 Days - Undecidable</h1>

 <p align="center">
 This is the respository for the web app for the startup I am making in 30 days called Undecidable.
-I will be uploading videos on it so you can check out my youtube channel .
+I will be uploading videos on it so you can check out my [youtube channel](https://www.youtube.com/channel/UCnCkvoaFWzZ8ASmdGlkZ33w)!
 </p>
 <p align="center">
-  <a href="https://astro-firebase-svelte-starter.vercel.app/"><strong>Try me!</strong></a>
+  <a href="https://astro-firebase-svelte-starter.vercel.app/"><strong>Go to website!</strong></a>
 </p>

 ## Getting Started